moktavizen/moktavizen.github.io/index.md

 ## PROJECTS

 **Company Profile with CMS**

 React, Tailwind, Strapi, Laravel, Tailwind, Alpine JS, Filament
 - Designed and  built a full-stack web application with React and headless CMS (Strapi) for dynamic content management.
 - Rewrite React and Strapi web appliaction into Laravel and Filament web application.

 **Quran Reading Application**

 Flutter, SQLite, Rest API
 - Built Quran Application using Flutter for the UI, and Drift with SQLite for local database.
 - Inegrated many useful features, such as audio playback that utilize Rest API.

 **Dark Theme for JDownloader**

-Inkscape
+Inkscape, GIMP, Canva

-- Created custom dark theme for JDownloader using Java and Inkscape.
+- Created custom dark theme for JDownloader using design programs like Canva, GIMP, and Inkscape.
 - Open-sourced the project, with 100+ stars on GitHub.

 ## EDUCATION

-**Politeknik Elektronika Negeri Surabaya: October, 2024** Associate Degree Diploma 3 (D3) in Computer Science
+**Politeknik Elektronika Negeri Surabaya: October, 2024**

+Associate Degree Diploma 3 (D3) in Computer Science

 - **GPA:** 3.67 *cumlaude*